daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 Substitution effect ('Hicksian')
 :     The effect on consumption due to a change in price 'holding real income or utility constant.'

+[comment]: <> (2024BB)

-\textcolor{gray}{More precisely, the effect on the lowest-cost consumption bundle yielding this utility}
+\textcolor{gray}{(More precisely, the effect on the lowest-cost consumption bundle yielding this utility.)}

+[comment]: <> (2024EE)

 [comment]: <> (101BB)

+More precisely, the effect on the lowest-cost consumption bundle yielding this utility.

-Note: this is the impact of price on the 'compensated' or 'Hicksian' demand.
+Note that this is the impact of price on the 'compensated' or 'Hicksian' demand.
 This comes from the equivalent 'dual' problem of minimising expenditure subject to a fixed utility.

 [comment]: <> (101EE)